The Future is Equal

 Philippa Smales

-Philippa Smales is the Director Stakeholder Engagement at Volunteer Service Abroad Te Tūao Tāwāhi (VSA).
+Dr. Philippa Smales is the Director Stakeholder Engagement at Volunteer Service Abroad Te Tūao Tāwāhi (VSA).
 She was previously the Business Development and Member Engagement Manager at the Council for International Development Aotearoa New Zealand (CID), and before that managed the Research for Development Impact Network (RDI Network) for over five years, in partnership with the Australian Council for International Development (ACFID).
-She has also previously lectured at Universities and worked in regional NGOs based in both Thailand, and in Australia, focusing mainly on Asia and the Pacific.
-She is a Steering Committee member of the Aotearoa New Zealand International Development Studies Network (DevNet), on the board of Engineers Without Boarders New Zealand (EWBNZ), and was previously a Founding Executive Committee member of the Development Studies Association of Australia (DSAA).
+She has also previously lectured at universities and worked in regional NGOs based in Thailand and Australia, focusing mainly on Asia and the Pacific.
+She is a Steering Committee member of the Aotearoa New Zealand International Development Studies Network (DevNet), on the board of Engineers Without Borders New Zealand (EWBNZ), and was previously a Founding Executive Committee member of the Development Studies Association of Australia (DSAA).